totev/ts-mocked-remote-api/README.md

 ## In a nutshell

 The basic idea is to have inline code mocks of remote services which will be compiled while running your project locally but will not be bundled with your production code.
+The separation is being done via additional Typescript path mappings and module resolving in Webpack.

 ## The why